JinaBobby/Calculator/README.md

 # Calculator
-Basic calculator with arithmetic opertations impplemented using GUI in java.
+Basic calculator with arithmetic opertations , implemented using GUI in java.